twingly/twingly-search-api-php/README.md

 The `twingly-search` library talks to a commercial blog search API and requires an API key.
 Best practice is to set the `TWINGLY_SEARCH_KEY` environment variable to the obtained key. `\Twingly\Client` can be passed a key at initialization if your setup does not allow environment variables.

-Library is documented with [phpdoc](http://www.phpdoc.org/).
+This library is documented with [phpdoc](http://www.phpdoc.org/).
 To generate documentation call

 ```shell
 phpdoc -d ./src -t ./docs